English Curriculum Intent

 Here at Strike Lane, our reading is taught through systematic, synthetic phonics using Letters and Sounds.
 The children are taught in groups reflecting the phase of the phonics programme they are currently working within.
 Children are taught on a daily basis in their phonics groups and are engaged in lively, hands on phonics activities which develop their reading and spelling skills.

 Throughout EYFS and Key Stage 1, the teaching of reading is supported by a wide range of high quality school and home reading books.
-Our reading books include Floppy’s phonics and Songbirds from Oxford Reading Tree and Phonics bug and Collins Big Cat.
-Reading books also include non-fiction, poetry and fiction books from well know children’s authors such as Julia Donaldson, Anthony Browne and Michael Rosen.
+Our reading books include Floppy’s phonics and Songbirds from Oxford Reading Tree, Phonics Bug and Collins Big Cat.
+All our reading books in Key Stage 1 are banded inline with the Letters and Sounds phonics phases to ensure that each child receives a reading book that is appropriately matched to their reading level.
+Key Stage 2 books are colour banded and are carefully selected to ensure the progression of both reading skills and the development of comprehension skills.
+Reading books at Strike Lane include non-fiction, poetry and fiction books.